 Chief Executive Officer

 Steven Finlay was appointed Chief Executive Officer of Surrey Place Centre in 2012.
-Prior to this appointment Steven served as Executive Director of Community Living, Oshawa-Clarington, a large unionized organization supporting people with developmental disabilities.
+Prior to this appointment Steven served for seventeen (17) years as Executive Director of Community Living, Oshawa-Clarington, a large unionized organization supporting people with developmental disabilities.

-He is also past Co-Chair of the Developmental Services Human Resource Strategy Steering Committee, which is leading a province-wide transformation of human resource strategy and practices within the Developmental Services (DS) Sector.
+He is also the past Co-Chair (2008-2013) of the Developmental Services Human Resource Strategy Steering Committee, which is leading a province-wide transformation of human resource strategies and practices within the Developmental Services (DS) Sector.
 Comprised of over 300 transfer payment agencies, this is a collaborative initiative between the Provincial Network on Developmental Services and the Ministry of Community and Social Services.

 Steven has worked in a management capacity for the past 25 years within both the Developmental Services and the Children’s Mental Health sectors.
-He is also the Chair of the Provincial Network Human Resources Committee, and past OASIS Board member, past member of the Expert Panel on Training as well as, being active in government relations.
+He is also the Chair of the Provincial Network Human Resources Committee, as well as, being active in government relations.

-Steven possesses a Master degree in Social Work and a Post Graduate Diploma in Social Administration from Wilfrid Laurier University as well as a Post Graduate Certificate in Alternative Dispute Resolution from the University of Toronto.
+Steven possesses a Master degree in Social Work.
 Steven is a Teaching Fellow with the School of Policy Studies at Queen’s University and is currently a candidate in the Professional Coaching Program at the Adler Institute as well as a Registered Marriage and Family Therapist in Canada.

 Vice President Finance & Administration